FAQ: Evaluation and more

 The curriculum was pilot tested November 1998 through June 2000 in a new program called WorkWays™, helping welfare recipients in St. Louis transition from welfare to work.
 Rosilee Trotta, the curriculum's author, served as program director.
 This three-week program met federal requirements for training welfare recipients, providing instruction six hours per day, five days per week, for a total of 90 hours.
 By the time the program ended, WorkWays had impacted 193 people in St. Louis, with 145 completing the program.

-After WorkWays™ ended in June 2000, the curriculum was published by University of Missouri Extension under the new name, Tackling the Tough Skills™: A Curriculum Building Skills for Work and Life.
+- After WorkWays™ ended in June 2000, the curriculum was published by University of Missouri Extension under the new name, Tackling the Tough Skills™: A Curriculum Building Skills for Work and Life.
 Books have been purchased for use in a wide variety of organizations, agencies, schools, churches and educational programs from all 50 states and more than 25 countries and territories.
+The book was revised in 2008 and updated in 2015.
+This version, known as "CB 13," is for use with adults and older teens.

 back to top